arafat-ahmed-dev/Blood-Donation-System/readme.md

 ## 📞 Support

-For support, email support@lifeflow.com or create a support ticket in the system.
+For support, email support@Rokto Shetu.com or create a support ticket in the system.